Papua New Guinea travel advice

 Consular district

-Australian Capital Territory, Victoria, South Australia, Western Australia, Tasmania, Guam, Marshall Islands, Micronesia, Nauru, New Caledonia, Northern Marianas, Palau, Papua New Guinea, Solomon Islands, Vanuatu
+Australian Capital Territory, Victoria, South Australia, Western Australia, Tasmania, Guam, Marshall Islands, Federated States of Micronesia, Nauru, New Caledonia, Northern Marianas, Palau, Papua New Guinea, Solomon Islands, Vanuatu

 For emergency consular assistance, call the High Commission of Australia, in Port Moresby, and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.